rasha-mt/Ecommerce-Store/README.md

 # 🛒 E-Commerce Database Schema

-This project contains a complete SQL database schema for a basic E-Commerce application.
+This project contains a complete PostgreSQL database schema for a basic E-Commerce application.
-It includes the core ## Entites needed for managing:
+It includes the core Entites needed for managing:

 - Categories
 - Products